 How can we collectively act now to dramatically shift our course to a better planetary future?

-In this episode Amisha meets author and speaker Daniel Pinchbeck in The Assembladge.
+In this episode, Amisha meets author and speaker Daniel Pinchbeck in The Assembladge.
 His most recent book “How Soon is Now” looks at the ecological crisis as a rite of passage or initiation for humanity and proposes a “blueprint for the future”.

-We hear why collective mass action is our best hope for change, how Facebook offers the potential of organising for collective action but thwarts us from having the power and why we must prepare now to act quickly when the next breaking point comes.
-We learn how gigantic kelp farms can reverse ocean acidification, how a planetary terraforming project could avert total climate meltdown and the shifts we must make in our dietary and agricultural practises.
+We hear why collective mass action is our best hope for change, how Facebook offers the potential of organising for collective action but thwarts us from having the power, and why we must prepare now to act quickly when the next breaking point comes.
+We learn how gigantic kelp farms can reverse ocean acidification, how a planetary terraforming project could avert a total climate meltdown and the shifts we must make in our dietary and agricultural practises.

 Amisha and Daniel explore too what stands in the way of our committed collective action.
 They speak about spiritual materialism and creating a utopia where we stand rather than travelling the globe in search of better ways.
 They examine the inertia of our governmental and financial system and the need for a new operating system to allow us to move forward.
-Daniel shares what the Aztec and Mayan shaman’s predicted for this period of our collective evolution – the gateways we have passed and those that are coming up soon.
+Daniel shares what the Aztec and Mayan shamans predicted for this period of our collective evolution – the gateways we have passed and those that are coming up soon.

-“We are in this process of disintegration – an accelerated meltdown of what were stable aspects of our planetary support system- expressing something within us that has to die, change and be reborn.” ~ Daniel Pinchbeck
+“We are in this process of disintegration – an accelerated meltdown of what were stable aspects of our planetary support system- expressing something within us that has to die, change, and be reborn.” ~ Daniel Pinchbeck

 Daniel Pinchbeck is an American bestselling author living in New York’s East Village.
 He wrote Breaking Open the Head: A Psychedelic Journey into the Heart of Contemporary Shamanism , 2012: The Return of Quetzalcoatl, Notes from the Edge Times and How Soon is Now?
 He is a co-founder of the web magazine, Reality Sandwich, and Evolver.net, and edited the publishing imprint, Evolver Editions, with North Atlantic Books.
 He was featured in the 2010 documentary, 2012: Time for Change, directed by Joao Amorim and produced by Mangusta Films.
 He is the founder of the think tank, Center for Planetary Culture, which produced the Regenerative Society Wiki.